Menu

 Shutterstock.com

 As half of Amsterdam is made up of people of foreign ancestry, the city is a rich melting pot of unique people.
 It should come as no surprise that the Dutch are very understanding and accommodating of different cultures.
 They're always curious to learn more about the outside world and aren't easily offended.
-However, it's still a good idea to brush up on the networking etiquette while living in Amsterdam.
+However, it's still a good idea to brush up on networking etiquette while living in Amsterdam.
 The Dutch will surely appreciate the effort you put in.

-How to greet people in Amsterdam?
+How to greet people in Amsterdam

 The Dutch are like any other Western culture where you greet one another by shaking hands.
 If it's a more casual situation (such as greeting your coworker who you're familiar with or a friend), you can go in for a hug.